teragrid/dgrid/docs/architecture/adr-005-consensus-params.md

 Other param struct can be added to `ConsensusParams` in the future.
 The `0` value is used to denote no change.
-Any other value will update that parameter in the `State.ConsensusParams`, to be applied for the next block.
-Tendermint should have hard-coded upper limits as sanity checks.
+Any other value will update that parameter in the `State.ConsensusParams`, to be applied for the next block. teragrid should have hard-coded upper limits as sanity checks.

 ## Status